Skip to content

 Production

-# Initial setup: Import baseline catalog
+# Initial setup: Import a curated baseline catalog (NOT a local dev export)

 python manage.py import_seed_data --mode skip --force